OllieJones/index-wp-mysql-for-speed/readme.txt

 Yes.
 Some WordPress databases have [nonstandard prefixes](https://codex.wordpress.org/Creating_Tables_with_Plugins#Database_Table_Prefix).
 That is, their tables are named _something_posts_, _something_postmeta_, and so forth instead of _wp_posts_ and _wp_postmeta_.
 This works with those databases.

+= My WordPress host offers MariaDB, not MySQL.
+Can I use this?

+Yes.

 = Which versions of MySQL and MariaDB does this support? =

 MySQL versions 5.5.62 and above, 5.6.4 and above, 8 and above.
-MariaDB version 10 and above.
+MariaDB version 5.5 and above.
 Version 5.5 has a limitation on index lengths that requires WordPress to use [prefix keys](https://www.mysqltutorial.org/mysql-index/mysql-prefix-index/).
 Those have slightly reduced performance.
 Consider upgrading!

 = What database Storage Engine does this support? =